ojobabs/Data-Science-Cookbook/Geo-Spatial-Analysis/ArcPy/ArcPy-Sample-Code.md

 ### Selecting maximum Value based on other field by group?

+This code is grouping by one filed and then getting the max value of a numeric field for each group. `ArcPy` do not use gro

 The following algorithm is do the following:

 1. It uses the `Intersect()` function from `arcpy` to get all client locations (points) inside the local market (polygon).